 So far, doctors and nurses haven’t quit in large numbers — though, like long COVID, the long-term impact on their collective mental health is unknown.
 Health-care workers don’t do it for thanks and praise, but Breton worries that people will forget about them once the pandemic is relatively out of mind.
 And she doesn’t have hope for how the provincial government will handle the aftereffects, given its track record on this crisis, its attitude towards those on the front lines — and even its healthcare philosophy.

 Physician and nurse support programs exist.
 There is a phone line and access to counsellors, and Breton is part of an organic, voluntary peer support team of physicians who assist each other, whether it’s helping find formal support or to simply ensure they don’t feel alone.
 “But the wounding is ongoing,” Breton says.
 “And so to me, that’s all more first aid, because you have to go right back into the fight.
-Once the crisis is passed, I think that’s when most of will finally be able to take a breath and sort of take stock what’s happening. in our heads and hearts right now.”
+Once the crisis is passed, I think that’s when most of will finally be able to take a breath and sort of take stock what’s happening in our heads and hearts right now.”

 Despite describing the virus as an enemy and foe, Breton bristles at my description of frontline healthcare workers as modern-day soldiers fighting a world war that’s killed millions.
 She says they’re just doing their jobs, and she doesn’t want to be called a hero.
 But, like many modern wars, this battle is being fought by a minority and monitored by the majority with minimal day-to-day sacrifice.
 During the Second World War, people bought war bonds and held scrap metal drives.
 Women entered the workforce en masse.
 The entire economy changed to support those risking their lives.
-Today’s soldiers are pleading with the populous to “sacrifice” a few minutes of up to two days to take a safe, painless prick in the arm — a minute fraction of the effort people eagerly made in the ’40s — but many refuse, in some cases because they simply don’t want to.
+Today’s soldiers are pleading with the populous to “sacrifice” a few minutes of up to two days to take a safe, painless prick in the arm, or wear a mask in public — a minute fraction of the effort people eagerly made in the ’40s — but many refuse, in some cases because they simply don’t want to.
 The potential to infect others doesn’t even seem to cross their minds.

 But Breton has empathy for these individuals — she doesn’t even like the word “blame.”